This recipe website is ad-free.

 The Saxe Shake is largely unknown in the cocktail world because De Forest Saxe was a soda fountain operator in Chicago, Illinois.
 His 1890 book “Saxe’s New Guide Hints to Soda Water Dispensers” details his shaking technique for egg drinks that produces the best foam and can be accomplished with minimal effort.
 Saxe states to shake drinks with eggs with only one chestnut-sized ice cube.
 An Ice cube from a standard ice tray is about chestnut-sized, so one or two small cubes will work.
 Then shake until the ice fully melts, and pour into the serving glass without straining.
 The small amount of ice is just enough to cool and dilute the drink, and since there are no remaining bits of ice left in the shaker, there is nothing to strain.
 Passing the mixture through a strainer destroys most of the bubbles you worked so hard to make.
 As you add soda water, the escaping carbon dioxide fills the tiny bubbles in the drink, forcing them to expand and form a large fluffy foam.
 Give it a try.
 Using the Saxe Shake, I have turned out Ramos Gin Fizzes as fast and efficiently as any other shaken cocktail with excellent results.

-1 thought on “Pink Lady – Recipe”
+One response to “Pink Lady – Recipe”

 Leave a Reply